 The classifications above are based on the following resources:

-- A series of essays at religioustolerance.org (more info) deals with creationism:
+- A series of essays at religioustolerance.org ( This site may be offline. ) deals with creationism:

 - Public beliefs about Evolution and Creation. (more info) contains detailed statistics contrasting the number of scientists who are Young-Earth Creationists (5% or less) to the members of the American public who are YECs (about 50%).